Do you find your clients can’t afford you?

 You commit to serving them.

 You learn to get good.
 And I mean REALLY good.
-At sales conversations, and at attracting people to those conversations.
+At sales conversations.
+And at attracting people to those conversations.

-As part of this you get to understand your clients and their most common concerns about working with you.
+You learn to understand your clients and their most common concerns about working with you.
 Until you know them inside out.

 And then you learn how to address those concerns, openly and up front, in every single conversation – in a way that feels supportive for the client and comfortable for you.